andonigarcia/CODE2040-API-Challenge/README.md

 1. Python - Complete
 2. JavaScript - Complete
-3. C - In Progress
+3. C - Complete (Cleaning up code currently)
 4. PHP - In Queue to Start

 As I eluded to above, I will also get around to making an interactive Web Page, where you can see the challenges visibly and my solutions to them.